albertyusun/finch/README.md

 - **Task Accuracy**: 1.0000
 - **Status Accuracy (2→0)**: 1.0000

-Classification reports show perfect precision/recall across all classes.
+Classification reports (shown below) show perfect precision/recall across all classes.

+Normally, for a classification task like this, I typically care most about F1-score to understand how strong a model is.

+I use precision, recall, and FPR / FNR to debug performance of a model if a model is shown to have a weak F1-score.

+However, for our task, I didn't have to do much analysis for our experiments, because we achieved 100% F1 score for each category and overall.

 ---